Royal Bank of Canada (TSE:RY) PT Raised to C$137.00

-Royal Bank of Canada (TSE:RY) (NYSE:RY) had its target price upped by stock analysts at National Bankshares from C$130.00 to C$137.00 in a note issued to investors on Friday, BayStreet.CA reports.
-The brokerage presently has an “outperform” rating on the financial services provider’s stock.
-National Bankshares’ price target suggests a potential upside of 8.95% from the company’s previous close.
+Royal Bank of Canada (TSE:RY) (NYSE:RY) had its target price boosted by National Bank Financial to C$137.00 in a report published on Friday, The Fly reports.
+The firm currently has an outperform rating on the financial services provider’s stock.
+National Bank Financial also issued estimates for Royal Bank of Canada’s Q3 2021 earnings at $2.67 EPS, Q4 2021 earnings at $2.75 EPS, FY2021 earnings at $10.91 EPS and FY2022 earnings at $11.43 EPS.

-Other equities analysts have also issued reports about the stock.
-Credit Suisse Group raised their price target on shares of Royal Bank of Canada to C$125.00 and gave the stock a “na” rating in a research report on Thursday, May 20th.
-National Bank Financial raised their target price on shares of Royal Bank of Canada to C$137.00 and gave the stock an “outperform” rating in a report on Friday.
-CSFB increased their price target on Royal Bank of Canada from C$125.00 to C$132.00 in a research report on Friday.
-Bank of America raised their price objective on Royal Bank of Canada from C$125.00 to C$132.00 and gave the stock a “buy” rating in a research note on Wednesday, May 19th.
-Finally, Fundamental Research upgraded Royal Bank of Canada from a “hold” rating to a “buy” rating and upped their target price for the company from C$102.97 to C$127.27 in a research report on Tuesday, March 2nd.
-One research analyst has rated the stock with a hold rating and seven have assigned a buy rating to the stock.
-The stock presently has a consensus rating of “Buy” and a consensus target price of C$131.98.
+RY has been the subject of several other research reports.
+Fundamental Research upgraded shares of Royal Bank of Canada from a hold rating to a buy rating and upped their price target for the company from C$102.97 to C$127.27 in a research report on Tuesday, March 2nd.
+Cormark upped their price target on shares of Royal Bank of Canada from C$117.00 to C$118.00 in a research report on Friday, February 26th.
+TD Securities upped their price target on shares of Royal Bank of Canada from C$120.00 to C$125.00 and gave the company a buy rating in a research report on Thursday, February 25th.
+BMO Capital Markets upped their price objective on shares of Royal Bank of Canada from C$111.00 to C$120.00 in a research report on Thursday, February 25th.
+Finally, CIBC restated a neutral rating and set a C$133.00 price objective on shares of Royal Bank of Canada in a research report on Thursday.
+Two investment analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company’s stock.
+Royal Bank of Canada has an average rating of Buy and an average price target of C$132.56.

 Royal Bank of Canada operates as a diversified financial service company worldwide.
 The company's Personal & Commercial Banking segment offers checking and savings accounts, home equity financing, personal lending, private banking, indirect lending, mutual funds and self-directed brokerage accounts, guaranteed investment certificates, credit cards, and payment products and solutions; and lending, leasing, deposit, investment, foreign exchange, cash management, auto dealer financing, trade products, and services to small and medium-sized commercial businesses.